Ib-R/chat-backend/README.md

 # Node Chat

 Chat application that implments very useful technologies like:

 - Nodejs
 - Expressjs
 - SocketIO
 - Sequalize
 - Passport

-And also by using Docker and docker-compose it is very easy to deploy the application in any enviroment very quick.
+Using Docker and docker-compose for easy to deployment on any enviroment very quick.

 # Deployment
-For Docker deployment
-- Edit config/db file > connection string to process.env.MYSQL_URI

-For Normal deplyment
-- Edit config/db file > connection string to process.env.DB_CONNECTION_STRING
+Copy .env-example to .env and edit the variables as you need